Adin Ross doesn’t just stream. He keeps score.

 The financial motivation aligns with other statements, like when he complained: "Right now, the tariffs got me fucked up.
 I'm losing a lot of money on my crypto right now, bro."

-This creates a mutually beneficial relationship - Trump gets access to Adin's audience, while Adin gets the status boost of associating with a former (and potentially future) president.
+It’s mutually beneficial.
+Trump gets access to Adin’s demographic.
+Adin gets the status boost of associating with a former (and current) president.

 Adin Ross and His Celebrity Connections: The Type 3 Need for Status and Validation